I Cheated On My Boyfriend: Is Reconciliation Possible?

 As the offending party, you may have to put in more hours and reveal more of your relationship history than your partner.
 On the heels of infidelity, many partners want to know as much as possible about the time of the affair This includes all the factors involved, and exactly how involved the two of you were.
 Your boyfriend may want you to rehash the events again and again to understand.
 This is why setting strong boundaries, and open communication channels are vital pieces in reconciliation; partners can hurt each other more if they are not careful during the reconciliation process.

 Healing from betrayal is difficult, but if both of you truly want to continue your relationship, a licensed couples therapist can help you navigate the difficult moments while improving communication as you work towards reconciliation.
 Whether your boyfriend decides to stay or you end your relationship, do not hesitate to make an appointment with a therapist to help you work through the issues that led to infidelity.
 Online therapy is convenient as you can get support from the comfort of your own home.
 Especially, if you feel a sense of shame in going to a public clinical office for mental health care.
 You may be concerned that online therapy is not as effective as in-person.
-Current research reveals that in people who received online therapy along with in-person reported that they felt their online therapist to be just as empathetic (if not more) as compared to their in-person therapist.
-If you need help, do not hesitate to reach for professional support.
+Current research reveals that people who received online therapy along with in-person reported that they felt their online therapist to be just as empathetic (if not more) as compared to their in-person therapist.
+If you need help, do not hesitate to reach out for professional support.

 Counselor reviews